-One challenge when committing to any orthodontia is how to stay confident in your appearance while wearing them.
-If your child is about to celebrate a major milestone, you might wonder what the difference is in appearance – as well as functionality – for ceramic braces vs metal braces.
+One challenge when committing to any orthodontic care is how to stay confident in your appearance while wearing braces.
+If your child is about to celebrate a major milestone, you might wonder how ceramic braces compare to metal braces in terms of appearance and functionality.
 You may even wonder whether it's possible to change materials mid-way through the treatment.

-Get the facts on each type of braces, so you can decide, with the help of a dental professional, which look and functionality is best for your child.
+Get the facts on different types of braces, so you can decide – with the help of a dental professional – which look and functionality is best for your child.

 If your teen feels self-conscious and you want them to be confident and smile wide in photos, let them know that a metallic smile is normal.
 Many of their peers sport similar shiny grins.

-Ceramic braces, on the other hand, have tooth-colored or clear brackets and ligatures but still have metal wires, notes the AAO.
-You also have the option between traditional and self-ligating braces.
+Ceramic braces, on the other hand, have tooth-coloured or clear brackets and ligatures, while still having metal wires, notes the AAO.
+You can also choose between traditional and self-ligating braces.
 Just like metal braces, traditional ceramic braces and self-ligating ceramic braces respectively have ligatures or clips that attach the wires to brackets.

-Metal and ceramic braces function the same.
-Each type applies pressure to the teeth causing the teeth to move over a period of months or years, says the Cleveland Clinic.
+Metal and ceramic braces have the same functionality.
+Each applies pressure to the teeth, causing the teeth to move over a period of months or years, says the Cleveland Clinic.
 On average, this can take about one to three years.

-However, if you're concerned about your appearance during that time or your child is looking forward to an event, the key difference is that metal braces have metal brackets whereas ceramic braces have brackets that blend in with the color of your teeth.
+If you're concerned about your appearance during that time, however, or your child is looking forward to an event, the key difference is that metal braces have metal brackets, whereas ceramic braces have brackets that blend in with the colour of your teeth.
 But you should consider that both are attached with metal alloy wire, so the wire will always be visible when smiling.

-Talk to your dentist and take time to study images with both metal and ceramic braces to compare what you or your child would prefer aesthetically.
-You might opt for ceramic braces because, on the whole, they're less noticeable.
-It might seem straightforward to choose ceramic braces for this reason.
-But according to the Cleveland Clinic, ceramic braces can become stained or discolored over time.
-Treatment may also last longer because of the way the ceramic brackets can create friction against the wires.
+Talk to your dentist and take the time to study images of both metal and ceramic braces to decide what you or your child would prefer aesthetically.
+You might opt for ceramic braces as they are less noticeable on the whole.
+As such, choosing ceramic braces may seem like a straightforward decision.
+According to the Cleveland Clinic, however, ceramic braces can become stained or discoloured over time.
+Treatment may also last longer due to the ceramic brackets creating friction against the wires.

 Metal braces tend to be less costly and treatment time isn't affected by the way the appliances work together.
-Though, for either option, treatment time is dictated by the same factors: the severity of the misalignment, the distance your teeth need to move, the health of your mouth and adherence to your treatment plan, notes the Cleveland Clinic.
+But treatment time is dictated by the same factors for either option: the severity of the misalignment, the distance your teeth need to move, the health of your mouth, and adherence to your treatment plan, notes the Cleveland Clinic.

-It also may be possible to switch from one type to the other mid-treatment, though it involves more money and time in changing out and re-applying the new brackets.
+It may also be possible to switch from one type to the other mid-treatment, though this involves more money and time in changing out and re-applying the new brackets.